 St Kilda Drop-In operates within a community development model.
 Our approach is relational and we are guided by the identified needs of those we are working with.
 We primarily provide a space of belonging and safety for women who are involved in street based sex work as a result of hardship.

-The Young Women’s Project supports young women and girls aged 12-25, who are at risk of or affected by sexual exploitation in the South Eastern Metro and was developed in response to the stories and experiences shared by women in St Kilda and the evidence-based understanding that experience of childhood trauma and abuse, family breakdown, poverty and lack of traditional supports can increase the likelihood of involvement in sexual exploitation.
+The Young Women’s Program supports young women and girls aged 12-25, who are at risk of or affected by sexual exploitation in the South Eastern Metro and was developed in response to the stories and experiences shared by women in St Kilda and the evidence-based understanding that experience of childhood trauma and abuse, family breakdown, poverty and lack of traditional supports can increase the likelihood of involvement in sexual exploitation.

 Greeves St. is the umbrella name for three social enterprise projects: